ThreeDotsLabs/watermill/_examples/basic/4-metrics/README.md

-### Prometheus metrics showcase
+# Prometheus metrics showcase

 This is an example application that showcases how Watermill may be monitored with Prometheus metrics.

 The docker-compose bundle contains the following services:

 #### Golang

- A [Golang](https://hub.docker.com/_/golang) image which runs the [example code](https://github.com/ThreeDotsLabs/watermill/blob/master/_examples/metrics/main.go).
-It consists of a router with a single handler.
+A [Golang](https://hub.docker.com/_/golang) image which runs the [example code](https://github.com/ThreeDotsLabs/watermill/blob/master/_examples/metrics/main.go). t consists of a router with a single handler.

 The handler consumes messages from a [Gochannel PubSub](https://github.com/ThreeDotsLabs/watermill/tree/master/message/infrastructure/gochannel), and publishes 0-4 copies of the message with a preconfigured random delay.

 Additionally, there is one goroutine which produces messages incoming to the handler with a gochannel publisher, and another goroutine which consumes the messages outgoing from the handler.